aces/Loris/docs/API/InstrumentDataAPI.md

 Loris will implement a RESTful API.
 Any request sent to `$LorisRoot/api/$APIVERSION/$API_CALL` will return either a JSON object or no data.
-The Loris API will use standard HTTP error codes (200 for success, 3xx for errors) and the body will either be empty or contain only a JSON object for any request.
-For brevity, the `$LorisRoot/api/$APIVERSION` is omitted from the definitions in this specification.
-This document specifies $APIVERSION v0.0.1a-dev and it MUST be included in all requests.
+The Loris API will use standard HTTP error codes and the body will either be empty or contain only a JSON object for any request.
+For brevity, the `$LorisRoot/api/$APIVERSION` is omitted from the definitions in this document.
+This document specifies $APIVERSION v0.0.1a-dev and it MUST be included before the request in all requests.

 HTTP GET requests will NEVER modify data.
 POST requests MUST be used to modify data.